anfoss/PCprophet/PCprophet_instructions.md

 PCprophet generates the following QC plots

-- __ConditionAlignement.pdf__: Profile plot of common complexes across all the provided experiments used to realign the data.

 - __FalseDiscoveryRate.pdf__: an FDR plot where the positive hypotheses are filtered to control for false discovery rate using the positive complexes database provided.
 If not provided a fixed threshold of 0.5 is used.